David427/SkillStorm-P2-TaxGuru/README.md

 6. Review page | Display all saved info and allow the user to make corrections.
 Submit the tax return.
 7. Results page | Show the final refund or amount owed and the breakdown of the taxes.

-# How to Build and Start the project containers
+# How to Build and Start the Project Containers

-> all commands are run from the root project directory
+> All commands are run from the root project directory

 1. Package the java project using the following command:
 ```bash